RedHatRanger/Git101/labs/15_understanding_git.md

 ## Main Lab
-Welcome to the **Understanding Git Lab!** Today, we’ll learn how Git stores your work and how we can peek inside Git’s secret folders! 🤩
+Welcome to the **Understanding Git Lab Series!** Today, we’ll break Git into smaller, hands-on labs to help you explore how Git stores your work and how we can peek inside Git’s secret folders! 🤩

 ---

 ## 🎯 What You’ll Learn

 - How Git saves your work
 - What Git’s secret `.git` folder does
 - The difference between Git's **porcelain** (easy commands) and **under-the-hood plumbing** commands